oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ##### <a name="And" href="#And">5.1.1.1.7 And</a>

-If an operand of the `and` operator is not Boolean, the expression is invalid.

 The `and` operator returns true if both the left and right operands evaluate to true, otherwise it returns false.